UnlockedLabs/intro-to-web-dev-curriculum/content/data-and-variables/reading/variables/_index.md

 ```

 While this is valid syntax, you should NOT use ``var`` to declare a variable.
 Using ``var`` is old JavaScript syntax, and it differs from ``let`` in important ways that we will learn about later.
 When you see examples using ``var``, use ``let`` instead.

-If you're curious, read about [the differences between var and let](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Variables#The_difference_between_var_and_let).
 {{% /notice %}}

 To give a variable a value, use the **assignment operator**, `=`.
 This operator should not be confused with the concept of *equality*, which expresses whether two things are the "same" (we will see later that equality uses the `===` operator).
 The assignment statement links a *name*, on the left-hand side of the operator, with a *value*, on the right-hand side.
 This is why you will get an error if you try to run: